rks101/eglinux/README.md

 Revoke r or w or x permission using -r or -w or -x
 Before + or -, specify groups without a space.

-chmod +x : grant execute permission to all
+chmod a+x : grant execute permission to all
 chmod g+w : grant write permission to the same group of users
 chmod go+r : grant read permission to group and other users, NOTE: Do not use numeric perms as we do not know other perms
 chmod 777 : grant rwx to owner, group, and non-group users.
 NOTE: Be very careful about why such a permission mode is being set